AntoineRondelet/mixward/README.md

 # Mixward: The community mixer that rewards its users

+**WARNING: ** This work is "heavy" WIP, and should NOT be used for any serious purpose

 ## Idea:
 - Sender deposits on mixer contract the amount to send to recipient + reward to anyone who "unlocks" the payment
 - The mixer keeps tracks of every reward on a mapping((address=>uint256) where the address is the stealth address of the recipient, and the uint256 is the amount of the reward.
 Or even better, we have a struct: